Existence of solutions for deterministic bilevel games under a general Bayesian approach: Existence of solutions for the Bayesian approach

+\begin{proof} Let us consider an arbitrary sequence $x_n\to\bar{x}$.
+The theorem is reduced to prove that We divide the proof of this into two steps: In Step 1 we consider the case when $S$ has constant affine dimension, while in Step 2 we consider the general case of a rectangularly continuous $S$.
+In the latter case, from the definition of rectangular continuity, $S$ is enclosed between $T_0+R_0$ and $T_1+R_1$, where $T_0$ and $T_1$ have both constant affine dimension.
+Thus, we exploit what was proved in Step 1.

-\begin{proof} Consider an arbitrary sequence $x_n\to\bar{x}$.
-Let us assume first that $S$ has constant affine dimension $\adim(S(x)) = k$ for all $x\in X$.
+\textbf{Step 1:} Let us assume here that $S$ has constant affine dimension $\adim(S(x)) = k$ for all $x\in X$.
 From the Portemanteau Theorem (see Theorem \ref{thm:Portemanteau}) it is enough to prove that for any closed set $C\subset Y$ we have

 Define the set-valued map $D:X\tto \R^p$ given by $D(x) = (S(x)\cap C)\times R(x)$, where $R(x) = \Ball\cap \spn(S(x) - S(x))^{\perp}$.
 If $D(\bar{x}) = \emptyset$, then the upper semicontinuity of $S$ at $\bar{x}$ will entail that $D(x) = \emptyset$ near $\bar{x}$, and inequality \eqref{ineq:portemanteauCerrado} would follow trivially.
 Thus, let us assume that $D(\bar{x})\neq\emptyset$.
 Using the same arguments as in the first step of the proof of Lemma \ref{lem:continuityofkvolume}, we know that $D$ is upper semicontinuous.
 Thus, by Lemma \ref{lemma:continuityofmesure},